Zeke-MA/Leet-Neet-Code/README.md

 ## 🚀 Features

 - Solutions written in either **Python** or **Golang**.
-- Comprehensive explanations for each approach.
+- Explanations for each approach.
-- References to official problem statements.
+- References to official problems from each site respectively.

 ---
 ## 📂 Repository Structure